MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/bundling.md

 ms.date: 03/14/2017
 ---

-# Bundle for Mac App Store
+# Bundling for the Mac App Store

 This section describes the basics of building an application for release in the Mac App Store using Visual Studio for Mac.
 Based on additional features (such as iCloud access and push notifications), further setup may be required that goes beyon the scope of this article.